Atuheire Kipson: Cambodia

 He went to Cambodia in 2015 and joined Preah Khan Reach Svay Rieng FC, with which he lifted the Hun Sen Cup in 2015.
 He was also in the squad of the Svay Rieng in 2016 Hun Sen Cup runners-up squad.
 In 2015 and 2016 season with Svay Rieng, he scored 24 goals.

 Kipson also achieved success and fame during his stint in another Cambodian club Nagaworld FC.
-He appeared in 23 C-League matches and scored 28 goals in 2017.
+He appeared in 23 Cambodian Premier League matches and scored 28 goals in 2017.
 Later he moved to Malaysian side UKM F.C. but came back to Nagaworld FC in 2019.
 Kipson with Nagaworld, finished as the runners-up of 2017 Hun Sen Cup and 2019 C-League.

 On 20 November 2017, Kipson scored his first hat-trick for Nagaworld FC against Asia Europe United in the C-League.
 With Nagaworld in 2019–2020 season, he scored 22 goals in 23 league games.
 In 2019 AFC Cup, Kipson appeared for Nagaworld FC in 6 matches of Group-F. In that competition, he scored 2 goals in a match against Yangon United FC.
 He achieved fame for his continuous goalscoring ability for both the Cambodian clubs Nagaworld FC and Svay Rieng FC between 2015 and 2020.